damiandania/CPP/README.md

 This repository contains a collection of C++ projects organized into modules.
 Each module focuses on different aspects of C++ programming, ranging from basic concepts to more advanced topics.
 The projects are structured to provide a comprehensive learning experience and practical coding exercises.

-Repository Structure
-The repository is organized into multiple modules, each containing several exercises.
-Below is an overview of the structure:

 # Modules Overview

-0. **Module**
+0. **Module:**
-	ex00: Basic C++ program to demonstrate simple output.
+	- ex00: Basic C++ program to demonstrate simple output.
-	ex01: Implementation of a phonebook application.
+	- ex01: Implementation of a phonebook application.
-	ex02: Account management system with logging.
+	- ex02: Account management system with logging.

-1. **Module**
+1. **Module:**
-	ex00 to ex06: Various exercises covering fundamental C++ concepts.
+	- ex00 to ex06: Various exercises covering fundamental C++ concepts.

-2. **Module**
+2. **Module:**
-	ex00 to ex03: Intermediate C++ exercises focusing on object-oriented programming.
+	- ex00 to ex03: Intermediate C++ exercises focusing on object-oriented programming.

-3. **Module**
+3. **Module:**
-	ex00: Basic class implementation.
+	- ex00: Basic class implementation.
-	ex01: Inheritance and polymorphism.
+	- ex01: Inheritance and polymorphism.
-	ex02: Advanced class interactions.
+	- ex02: Advanced class interactions.
-	ex03: Complex class hierarchy.
+	- ex03: Complex class hierarchy.

-4. **Module**
+4. **Module:**
-	ex00 to ex02: Exercises on advanced C++ features and design patterns.
+	- ex00 to ex02: Exercises on advanced C++ features and design patterns.

-5. **Module**
+5. **Module:**
-	ex00 to ex03: More advanced exercises focusing on C++ standard library and custom implementations.
+	- ex00 to ex03: More advanced exercises focusing on C++ standard library and custom implementations.

-6. **Module**
+6. **Module:**
-	ex00 to ex02: Further exploration of advanced C++ topics.
+	- ex00 to ex02: Further exploration of advanced C++ topics.

-7. **Module**
+7. **Module:**
-	ex00 to ex02: Exercises on templates and generic programming.
+	- ex00 to ex02: Exercises on templates and generic programming.

-8. **Module**
+8. **Module:**
-	ex00 to ex02: Advanced exercises on data structures and algorithms.
+	- ex00 to ex02: Advanced exercises on data structures and algorithms.

-9. **Module**
+9. **Module:**
-	ex00 to ex02: Final set of exercises to consolidate C++ knowledge.
+	- ex00 to ex02: Final set of exercises to consolidate C++ knowledge.

 # How to Build